Dr. George Dakurah

 Profile

-Dr George Dakurah is a lecturer at the Department of Geography and Rural Development, Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
-He has a multi-disciplinary background in Geography (Bachelor’s – University of Ghana), Population Studies (Master’s – University of Ghana), Environment and Development (Master’s – King’s College London, University of London), and a PhD in Livelihoods (International and Rural Development)- University of Reading, United Kingdom (UK).
+Dr George Dakurah is a Senior Lecturer in the Department of Geography and Rural Development at the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
+He holds a multidisciplinary academic background comprising a Bachelor’s degree in Geography and a Master’s degree in Population Studies from the University of Ghana, a Master’s degree in Environment and Development from King’s College London (University of London), and a PhD in Livelihoods (International and Rural Development) from the University of Reading, United Kingdom.

-Passionate about research, Dr Dakurah has extensive experience working in research projects with team members from diverse academic, ethnic and spatial backgrounds.
-For example, he recently worked as a consultant for the Food and Agriculture Organisation (FAO) of the United Nations (UN), on the project "Yenkasa: Towards an Inclusive Communication for Agricultural Development in Africa" where he partnered with staff of the FAO (Rome, Italy), and World Association of Community Radio Broadcasters (AMARC) – Brussels.
-Similarly, Dr Dakurah has worked with the Earth and Atmospheric laboratory of the Cheikh Anta Diop University (Senegal) to understand how the Senegalese Government managed the Africa Risk Capacity Fund (ARC Fund).
-To that end, the team wrote an assessment report on how the 2014 drought affected people and livelihoods in Senegal.
+A committed and passionate researcher, Dr Dakurah has extensive experience working on collaborative research projects with colleagues from diverse academic, cultural, and geographical backgrounds.
+He has served as a consultant for the Food and Agriculture Organization (FAO) of the United Nations on the project “Yenkasa: Towards an Inclusive Communication for Agricultural Development in Africa”, where he collaborated with FAO staff based in Rome, Italy, and the World Association of Community Radio Broadcasters (AMARC) in Brussels.
+In a similar capacity, he has worked with the Earth and Atmospheric Laboratory at Cheikh Anta Diop University, Senegal, to examine the Government of Senegal’s management of the Africa Risk Capacity (ARC) Fund.
+This collaboration culminated in an assessment report analysing the impacts of the 2014 drought on livelihoods and vulnerable populations in Senegal.

 Print page